County Sanitary Permits

 To verify that the components of the proposed and existing project will meet the minimum administrative code required standards.

-You or your State of Wisconsin licensed plumber must submit all or a combination of the following items listed under the procedures heading to obtain a county permit.
+You or your Wisconsin licensed plumber must submit all or a combination of the items listed under procedures to obtain a county permit.

 Dependent on the particular modification, connection or installation being conducted on a POWTS or non-plumbing sanitation system, all or some of the following provisions shall apply:

-- A County Sanitary Permit Application can be printed from this website and must be completed by a plumber, an owner, his agent or a contractor.
+- A County Sanitary Permit Application must be completed by a plumber, an owner, his agent or a contractor.
 All modifications, connections, re-connections, etc. entailing plumbing or construction on a POWTS shall require the permit application to be completed by a licensed plumber.
 Non-plumbing sanitation system installations may have its permit application completed by the owner, his agent or a contractor provided the application includes the owner’s signature.

 - All submitted plan paperwork shall be on paper no larger than 11 inches by 17 inches.